allam-a/allam-a.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Ahmed Allam, a postdoctoral associate in the [Signal Kinetics Lab](https://www.media.mit.edu/groups/signal-kinetics/overview/) at MIT.
-I am excited about building ultrasound and acoustic systems that tackle global challenges such as climate monitoring and affordable healthcare.
+I am Ahmed Allam, an Assistant Professor at the department of Mechanical & Materials Engineering at the University of Cincinnati.
+Currently, I am leading the UC [Metasonics lab](https://www.metasonicslab.com) which builds acoustic systems that tackle global challenges such as climate monitoring and affordable healthcare.
 My work focuses on emerging domains such as low-power underwater and in-body sensing, additive manufacturing, and industry 4.0.
 It spans:
 * Ultrasonic power and data transfer systems
 * Underwater IoT and backscatter communications